Last modified on 21 December 2014.

 Q: Is it possible to use non-integer weights for constraints?

 A: Yes.
-Using values like 99.75% might be good sometimes.
-The precision in FET is limited to 6 decimal digits after the decimal point, but probably nobody will use such a fine precision
+If a constraint is allowed values under 100%, you can use any weight, even fractional numbers like 99.75%.
+It might help in constraints like min days, preferred rooms or max hours daily.
+The precision in FET is limited to 6 decimal digits after the decimal point, but probably nobody will use such a fine precision.

 Q: Help on ConstraintStudentsEarlyMaxBeginningsAtSecondHour.